FreshVine/Documentation-Site/src/content/api/authentication/device-flow.md

 ### Step 5: Make Requests of Fresh Vine API<a name="step5"></a>
 Once you're device_code has been tokenized you are free to use the API to make your requests.
 Ensure that you manage your tokens correctly.
 If you're tokens are ever both expired, or rejected you will need to re-authenicate.
 For those of you using a key - this is not an issue for you.

+## freshvine-api.js

+If you are interested in how you might go about implementing a device flow check out our public project freshvine-api.js.
+Not only does it have a javascript based approach to using the API, but also has built in device flow support.